 Download the unit specification (pdf 55kb).

-This unit isn't scheduled to run in 2018-19, please contact firstname.lastname@example.org if you'd like to be informed of the next start dates for this unit.
+Please contact firstname.lastname@example.org if you'd like to be informed of the next start dates for this unit.

 Normally students may enter Level 6 study if they have been awarded:

 - An Advanced Diploma, HND, Dip HE or Foundation Degree (awarded by a UK HEI or Edexcel or SQA)

 - An equivalent qualification (the learning outcome of which are demonstrably appropriate in terms of knowledge, understanding and skills) equivalent to 120 credits at Level 5.

 If you do not meet this criteria you are still able to apply for this unit but we may ask you to complete a study skills handbook to familiarise yourself with academic writing at Master's degree level.
 The study skills handbook will be sent to you when we have received your application form.

 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements, for this course are normally:

 - IELTS (Academic) 6.5 with a minimum of 6.0 in each component or equivalent.